preciofishbone/OmniaDocsG2/_build/html/_sources/working-with-processes/displaying-processes-for-users/index.rst.txt

 Creating a page to display a process
 **************************************
-If you decide to add a separate page for each process there's a Page Type ready for you to use.
+If you decide to add a separate page for each process you should create a Page Type for that use.

 .. image:: process-image-type.png

-When creating such a page, the only other thing you HAVE to do is to set which process should be displayed.
+When creating such a page, you HAVE to set the process to be displayed.
 You do that on the Properties tab of the page.

 .. image:: process-properties.png

-Here's an example of a process displayed with the Page Type Process:
+Here's an example of a process displayed with a Process Page Type:

 .. image:: process-image-type-example.png

-You can of course add your own Page Type(s) for processes as well.

-Other than choosing a Page Type suitable for processes, and selecting a process as the property, you work with the page the same way as any other page.
+Other than selecting a process as the property, you work with the page the same way as any other page.

 For more information on how to work with pages, see: :doc:`Process Management </pages/index>`